Brandin Cooks Player Prop Bets for NFL Week 9 | Houston vs. Miami 11/7/2021

 - Cooks has been the target of 70 of his team's 254 passing attempts this season, or 27.6% of the target share.

-- Cooks (four red zone targets) has been the recipient of 17.4% of his team's 23 red zone pass attempts.
+- Cooks has seen the ball thrown his way four times in the red zone this season, 17.4% of his team's 23 red zone pass attempts.

-- The Texans have run 57.7% passing plays and 42.3% rushing plays this season.
-They rank 32nd in the NFL in scoring.
+- The Texans, who rank 32nd in the NFL in points scored, have attempted a pass 57.7% of the time while running the football 42.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cooks' matchup with the Dolphins.